Dreams and Nightmares (song): Legacy

 In the years since its release, "Dreams and Nightmares" has been regarded as Mill's most important song.
 In 2013, Mill said of the song's impact on Juan Epstein's Hot 97 podcast that he "didn't think [people] would respond to that song like that" and acknowledged this is why he "made that song in that manner", not considering "they was gon' catch it the way they caught it".
-On April 30, 2014, Canadian musician Drake tweeted that the song is "really one of the best rap moments of our generation..."
-In an interview for Complex the following month, Mill appreciated Drake's comment, and confirmed that him and his team "always thought that about the intro".
-After special teams coordinator Dave Fipp played the song to the Philadelphia Eagles football team in a January 2018 meeting, they adopted it as their warm-up anthem for Super Bowl LII.
+On April 30, 2014, Drake affirmed on Twitter that the song is one of the best rap moments of his generation.
+In an interview for Complex the following month, Mill appreciated Drake's comment, and confirmed that he and his team always thought it about the song.
+On November 13, 2017, a crowd of protestors loudly chanted the song outside the Criminal Justice Center in Philadelphia to rally against Mill's jail sentence.

+After special teams coordinator Dave Fipp played the song to the Philadelphia Eagles in a January 2018 meeting, they adopted it as their warm-up anthem for Super Bowl LII.
 Once the team played to the song when they defeated the Minnesota Vikings for the NFC Championship on January 21, 2018, its average daily streams across the US increased by almost 1.5 times, according to Amazon Music.
 The streams surged in Philadelphia, reaching 2.5 times more than before the win.
 Player Rodney McLeod subsequently said that with Mill being from Philadelphia, his music is "motivation for us" and assured those from the city definitely like the rapper.

 "Dreams and Nightmares" was used by the Philadelphia Eagles as their pre-game intro music for Super Bowl LII at the U.S. Bank Stadium in Minneapolis on February 4, 2018.
 Mill issued a statement on the usage from prison to Bleacher Report and NBC Sports Philadelphia, expressing that his spirit was truly lifted hearing the team "rally around my songs because that's why I make music—to inspire others and bring people together".
-Nielsen Music reported that the song received 1.47 million US on-demand audio and video streams a day after the event, soaring by 71 percent compared to the 854,000 on the day.
-Speaking to Billboard in 2018, Philadelphia DJ Cosmic Kev was confident that "Dreams and Nightmares" will remain an anthem for the city and hip hop, saying the song "could be 30 years old and it will still be an anthem; it's timeless".
-He was surprised at the song's attention outside of Philadelphia, explaining that it has become "an anthem [across] so many different areas: it's a sports anthem, and it's an anthem for encouragement".
+Nielsen Music reported that the song received 1.47 million US on-demand audio and video streams a day after the event, increasing by 71 percent compared to the 854,000 on the day.
+The Cleveland Cavaliers, which includes LeBron James, rapped along to the song to celebrate their victory over the Boston Celtics in the 2018 NBA playoffs.

+Speaking to Billboard in 2018, Cosmic Kev was confident that the impact of "Dreams and Nightmares" will last on the city and hip hop, saying the song "could be 30 years old and it will still be an anthem; it's timeless".
+He was surprised by the song's attention outside of Philadelphia, explaining that it has become "an anthem [across] so many different areas: it's a sports anthem, and it's an anthem for encouragement".
 Cosmic Kev mentioned that the song cannot be placed into an anthem category since "it's about the underdog, on the come up, taking over".
-On June 30, 2022, fellow rapper Joe Budden crowned the track the best rap intro of all time on his eponymous podcast, affirming: "I don't think it's blasphemous to say.
+Rapper Joe Budden crowned the track the best rap intro of all time at his eponymous podcast on June 30, 2022, affirming: "I don't think it's blasphemous to say.
 It can be said.
 It's safe to say."
+Rapper Armani Caesar tweeted that the song is "like the black national anthem" and makes listeners "damn near put they hand [sic]" over they heart [sic]" on August 4.
+On September 6, 2022, Mill committed to performing the song for free at any weddings in October to celebrate its 10th anniversary, which quickly led to many requests from fans.
+The Philadelphia Eagles used the song as their anthem another time in the lead-up to the Super Bowl LVII in 2023.